 Following your surgery you can expect to complete a 3 month and 12 month follow up questionnaire as well as a potential clinical visit to assess recovery, quality of life and range of motion.

-We are part of the Alberta Bone and Joint Health Institute as and such are committed to collecting data and patient experiences to assist with improving quality of care in the province of Alberta.
+We are part of the Alberta Bone and Joint Health Institute and as such are committed to collecting data and patient experiences to assist with improving quality of care in the province of Alberta.
 Throughout your surgical journey, you may be asked to complete surveys regarding your quality of life and your surgical experience.